raqeebanjum/SCS-Excel-Extractor/Ai-Excel-Extractor/README.md

 2. **Install Ollama**
    - Download [Ollama for Windows](https://ollama.ai/)
    - Run the installer
-   - Follow the installation wizard
-   - Open Command Prompt as Administrator
+   - Open Ollama
-   - Run: `ollama serve`
    - Wait for Ollama to start
+   - Will see a laama icon in the bottom right of screen(might have to toggel the arrow)

 3. **Start the Application**
    - Extract the industrial-data-processor.zip to your desired location